MG Software.

 Full IEEE 829 Test Plan

-Best for: Suited for regulated industries, government contracts or projects with strict quality requirements and audit needs.
+Best for: Suited for regulated industries, government contracts or projects with strict quality requirements, audit needs and formal delivery procedures where complete documentation is mandatory.

 Agile Sprint Test Plan

-Lightweight test plan per sprint focused on user story acceptance criteria, automated tests and continuous testing.
+Lightweight test plan per sprint focused on user story acceptance criteria, automated tests, continuous testing in the CI/CD pipeline and fast feedback loops.
+Minimal documentation overhead.

-Best for: Ideal for scrum teams that want to plan their testing activities per sprint without extensive documentation overhead.
+Best for: Ideal for scrum teams that want to plan their testing activities per sprint, place test automation at the centre and ensure quality without extensive formal documentation.

 UAT (User Acceptance Test) Plan

-Dedicated test plan for user acceptance testing with scenario-based test cases and stakeholder sign-off procedures.
+Dedicated test plan for user acceptance testing with scenario-based test cases, stakeholder sign-off procedures, acceptance criteria per feature and a formal approval workflow.

 How to use